Breast cancer physicians of the Sentara Cancer Network

 Clinical breast exam

-Clinical breast exams should be part of a periodic health exam – about every 3 years for women in their 20s and 30s and every year for women 40 and over.
+Clinical breast exams should be part of a periodic health exam – about every three years for women in their 20s and 30s and every year for women 40 and over.

 Breast awareness and breast self-exam

 Women should know how their breasts normally feel and report any breast change promptly to their health care providers.
-Breast self-exams are important for women starting in their 20s.
+Early detection is key in successfully treating breast cancer and it is important that women begin self-examinations as early as their 20s.

 Breast magnetic resonance imaging (MRI)

-Screening breast MRI is recommended for women with an approximately 20-25 percent or greater lifetime risk of breast cancer, including women with a strong family history of breast or ovarian cancer and women who were treated for Hodgkin's disease.
+Screening breast MRI is recommended for women with approximately 20 to 25 percent or greater lifetime risk of breast cancer.
+This includes women with a strong family history of breast or ovarian cancer and women who were treated for Hodgkin's disease.

 Why is it important to get a mammogram?

 You will experience many changes in your breasts, and it’s helpful for you and your doctor to understand what is normal for you.
 You will feel some of these changes during a self-breast exam, but not all.
-A mammogram will show more.
+A digital mammogram will show more and by following the mammogram guidelines listed above, you can increase changes of successful breast cancer treatment.

 Digital mammography locations